anoopraju31/100xdevs_cohort/week 16/week-16.1/ReadMe.md

 **Turborepo** is a high-performance build system for JavaScript and TypeScript monorepos.
 It is designed to make it easier to manage and build multiple packages or applications within a single repository. **Turborepo** aims to optimize the developer experience by providing features that speed up the development process, such as caching, parallel execution, and remote caching with **Turborepo**'s Cloud service.

 ![](images/turborepo.png)

+### Build system vs Build system orchestrator vs Monorepo framework
+Build systems, build system orchestrators, and monorepo frameworks are all tools or concepts related to software development, but they serve different purposes and operate at different levels of abstraction.
+Let's define each term and see how they relate to each other:

+##### Build System
+**Build system** automates the process of transforming source code written by developers into binary code that can be executed by a computer.
+For JavaScript and TypeScript projects, this process can include transpilation (converting TS to JS), bundling (combining multiple files into fewer files), minification (reducing file size), and more.
+A build system might also handle running tests, linting, and deploying applications.

+##### Build System Orchestrator
+**TurboRepo** acts more like a **build system orchestrator** rather than a direct build system itself.
+It doesn't directly perform tasks like transpilation, bundling, minification, or running tests.
+Instead, TurboRepo allows you to define tasks in your monorepo that call other tools (which are the actual build systems) to perform these actions.
+These tools can include anything from tsc, vite etc

+##### Monrepo
+A **monorepo framework** provides tools and conventions for managing projects that contain multiple packages or applications within a single repository (monorepo).
+This includes dependency management between packages, workspace configuration.